paolinomanghi/elixir_bari_2025/README.md

   --outdir results \
     -with-report report.html
 ```
-This command uses the bin fasta files from the previous step as input, and produces a report on thei completeness and contamination.
+This command uses the bin fasta files from the previous step as input, and produces a report on their completeness and contamination.
 Again, it will produce a "work" directory and a "results" directory
 Mail output in the "results" directory:

 * genome_info.tsv: summary table of genomes quality.
 Columns are: